Berger, Dakota Rodeo Company provide top stock for Mandan Rodeo Days

 Mandan Rodeo Days is well known for drawing the best cowboys and cowgirls.
 A big part of that is the top stock they get to ride.

-Chad Berger and Dakota Rodeo Company handle the animal side of the rodeos thousands of spectators have seen over the last three days.
+Chad Berger and Dakota Rodeo Company handle the animal side of the rodeos thousands of spectators have seen over the July Fourth weekend.

 "This has gotten to be one of the greatest rodeos in the country over the Fourth of July," Berger said.
 "A big rodeo like this, no stock contractor in the world could put it on themselves.
 I have to make sure every rider has a good horse, so I've got stock coming from Texas, Canada, South Dakota, and I'm probably forgetting a few others.